Visa, costs and funding

 ................................................................................................................................................................................................

-With the exception of some travel stipends, HAW Hamburg is unfortunately unable to offer scholarships or funding to international guest students.
-Here are some ways of funding your study-abroad semester:
+HAW Hamburg is unfortunately unable to offer scholarships or funding to international guest students.
+Here are some ways of funding your study abroad semester:

-1. EU students from partner universities can receive funding through the Erasmus Program.
+1. EU students from partner universities can receive funding through the Erasmus Programme.
 Please speak to your International Office at your home university.

 2. US students can apply for a deferment of their loan payments in the United States when studying abroad.
 HAW Hamburg is recognised by the US Department of Education.
 Our institution code is 02303000.